MaanasSathaye/retrovibed/README.md

 - [x] build a community to reduce costs for sharable content.
 - [x] integrated at cost archival service available that encrypts and offloads data from your devices.
 - [x] monetarily support your favorite artists and communities by archiving their content.
+- [ ] distributed scraping for content discovery and exchange.

 #### community sharing

 build a community around content. great for AI datasets. library archives. each member reduces the cost for everyone.

 #### install deb daemon